 To compensate, there are plenty of Android and Chrome OS apps that can fill the niches typically taken by Windows or MacOS desktop apps.
 Unfortunately, Chrome OS and Android counterparts aren’t always a perfect alternative — or even that good.

 Getting desktop software on a Chromebook isn’t impossible, either.
 More experienced users can install Linux, the open-source alternative to Windows and MacOS.
-After that, you can install any Linux-based version of your favorite desktop software, including GIMP, Discord, LibreOffice, and more.
+After that, they can install any Linux-based version of their favorite desktop software, including GIMP, Discord, LibreOffice, and more.

 Unfortunately, you won’t find a Linux version of every desktop application that’s available on Windows and MacOS.
 At times, you’ll be forced to rely on Android versions or web-based alternatives.

-Meanwhile, peripheral support isn’t ideal, with new accessories sometimes lacking the necessary drivers to work correctly on a Chromebook.
-While support may arrive down the line, it may not, sometimes leaving Chromebook users limited by choice of accessories compared to those on Windows laptops.
+New accessories sometimes lack the necessary drivers to work correctly on a Chromebook.
+While support may arrive down the line, it may not, sometimes leaving Chromebook users limited by choice of accessories compared to those on Windows laptops and Macbooks.

 Local storage still tends to be limited to between 16GB and 64GB, and it’s almost exclusively eMMC Flash storage.
 That means it’s relatively fast, but space is restrictive.